Know the Signs of Speech Delay in Toddlers in Parenting

 The ability to communicate has always been one of humanity’s greatest tools in elevating itself above other species.
-During all your parenting, you will observe that a typical 2 to 3-year-old can say about 50 words and speak in two- and three-word sentences.
-By age 3, their vocabulary increases to about 1,000 words, and they can speak in three- and four-word sentences.
+During all your parenting, you will notice that a typical 2 to 3-year-old can say about 50 words and speak in two- and three-word sentences.
+By age 3, their vocabulary has increased to about 1,000 words, and they can speak in three- and four-word sentences.
 If your toddler hasn’t met those milestones, they may have a speech delay.
-Very few things as such hurt parents as much as when they find that their child is showing signs of speech delay.
+Very few things hurt parents as much as when they find that their child is showing signs of speech delay.

-Without the ability to freely talk, they will always have trouble telling exactly what they want to say.
-While it is typical for children to have some form of speech problems when they are young, some unfortunate ones have this problem prolonging, sometimes way into their adolescence.
+Without the ability to freely talk, they will always have trouble expressing exactly what they want to say.
+While it is typical for children to have some form of speech problem when they are young, some unfortunate ones have this problem prolonging, sometimes way into their adolescence.

 Stuttering and speech delay go hand in hand most of the time while child rearing.
-Infact, in parenting stuttering is one of the top signs of speech delay you will get to observe in kids.
+In fact, in parenting, stuttering is one of the top signs of speech delay you will get to observe in kids.
 Some doctors believe that these problems originate from the brain.
-Some believe that it is not the brain itself but the communication pathways.
+Some believe that it is not the brain itself but the communication pathways that cause it.
 That is, the brain sends signals to the muscles involved in speech.
 These signals travel through nerves, and when there is an inconsistency in this route, the speech is stuttered or delayed.
 So other health conditions will also start or worsen the child’s delay in speech.

 Apart from the conditions involving the brain and the nervous system, there are other prevalent causes that impede the child’s ability to speak.
 We have compiled a list of the top four causes.